dynamsoft-docs/capture-vision-docs-server/programming/dotnet/api-reference/utility/image-io.md

 **Return value**

-Returns an `ImageData` object representing the image if succeeds, nullptr otherwise.
+Returns an `ImageData` object representing the image if succeeds, null otherwise.

 **Remarks**

 If the file format is gif, pdf or tiff, we read the first page of the image file.
-The caller is responsible for freeing the memory allocated for the image.

 **See Also**